Skocimis/opensms/README.md

 1. In `opensms/app/App.js`, replace SERVER_ADDRESS and YOUR_SECRET with your address and password, if running on local network use address like this: `http://192.168.1.40`
 2. In `opensms/server/app.js`, do the same thing for YOUR_SECRET, in line 4
 3. In `opensms/app/android/app/src/main/java/com/textflow/smssender/MyFirebaseMessagingService.java`, replace YOUR_SECRET in line 37 with your password
+4. In `opensms/app/android/app/src/main/java/com/textflow/smssender/SendSmsWorker.java`, replace YOUR_WEBHOOK_ADDRESS with the address of your webhook and WEBHOOK_SECRET with your webhook secret.
+You will then receive a request similar to a request from [Receiving SMS replies](https://docs.textflow.me/receiving-sms-replies), to your webhook, with your secret in the body, along with the sender phone number and the message text every time you receive an SMS.

 ## Step 4: Registering a Firebase account